Summer Digital Humanities Faculty Fellowships

 A budget and a rationale for these expenses must be included in the proposal.
 See the right column of this page for a sample list of the kinds of expenses in the 2 categories of collaborators and digital tools and a sample budget for a hypothetical literary editing project.

-Participation in the 6 to 8 weekly lunch meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.
-For Summer 2014, sessions will begin the week of June 23 and, if meetings are held for 8 weeks, will extend through the week of August 4, 2014.
+Summer Residency: Participation in the 6 to 8 weekly lunch meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.

 Proposal narratives should describe the research project in language clear to non-specialists in their scholarly field.
 Please refer to the guidelines for the ACLS Digital Innovation Fellowships.
 Narratives should address: